WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/6-identity-and-culture.md

 ##### Politics and Government

-<iframe class="exhibit-small-iframe" src='https://americanarchive.org/catalog/cpb-aacip-525-6t0gt5gd56?start=126.91&end=1053.01%27%3E%3C/iframe%3E'></iframe>
+<iframe class="exhibit-small-iframe" src='https://americanarchive.org/embed/cpb-aacip-525-6t0gt5gd56?start=126.91&end=1053.01'></iframe>
-<caption align="bottom" class="exhibit-caption">Confirmation of Sonia Sotomayor as U.S. Supreme Court Justice (*The NewsHour with Jim Lehrer*, August 6, 2009).</caption>
+<caption align="bottom" class="exhibit-caption">Confirmation of Sonia Sotomayor as U.S. Supreme Court Justice (The NewsHour with Jim Lehrer, August 6, 2009).</caption>

 In 2009, Sonia Sotomayor, daughter of Puerto Rican parents, became the first Hispanic U.S. Supreme Court justice in American history.
 She was President Obama’s choice to replace Justice David H. Souter due to her impressive judicial record and, in Obama’s words, her “extraordinary journey” from modest beginnings growing up in a South Bronx housing project to becoming an associate justice on the highest court in America.[<sup>185</sup>](/exhibits/latino-empowerment/notes#185) As an undergraduate at Princeton, Sotomayor had written a thesis on Puerto Rican history.
 As an activist, she co-founded the school’s Latino Student Organization, became co-chairwoman of the Puerto Rican student group Acción Puertorriqueña and a member of the Third World Center’s governing board, and participated in a complaint by Puerto Rican and Chicano students to the Department of Health, Education and Welfare against the university’s “institutional pattern of discrimination.”[<sup>186</sup>](/exhibits/latino-empowerment/notes#186) In 1980, she joined the board of the Puerto Rican Legal Defense and Education Fund, serving until 1992 when she became a federal judge.[<sup>187</sup>](/exhibits/latino-empowerment/notes#187) She has said of her work that she “strive[s] never to forget the real-world consequences of [her] decisions on individuals, businesses, and government,” demonstrating the capacity for empathy that became an asset during her nomination.[<sup>188</sup>](/exhibits/latino-empowerment/notes#188)